shahanakattil/AZ-720T00-Azure-Support-Engineer-Troubleshooting-Azure-Connectivity/Instructions/labs/8-troubleshoot-site-to-site-vpn-gateway-connectivity.md

     ![Screenshot showing how to use the cloud shell.](../media/Az-720-8-6.png)

-    > [!NOTE] If you are using Azure Cloud shell for the first time, Please follow below mentioned steps.
+    >**Note**: If you are using Azure Cloud shell for the first time, Please follow below mentioned steps.

     1. Select **Bash** and if there is any pop-up to create storage, follow the below steps.